alwyn-t/Retro-Graphics-and-Games-on-De1-SoC-FPGA/README.md

 Went to the drop-in lab from 3pm - 6:30pm
 - After over a week of research, testing and debugging, I have finally created a proof build of a SDRAM controller.
 I learned that the memory IP that the labs suggested uses block memory which uses the transistors of the FPGA board itself to create memory cells.
 This solution does not provide sufficient space for a full video buffer and therefore I looked to other sources of storage.
 Eventually, I found SDRAM and DDR3 ram which took me down a long rabbit hole of trying to find the appropriate information to be able to build an appropriate controller.
 Due to the complexity and lack of feedback from the system, I had troubles figuring out a valid implementation.
 To learn more, please look at the [[SDRAM Protocol]] document.
 - With the SDRAM controller, I am now able to work on the FIFO module and video buffer itself.
 I plan to work on this over the weekend so by Monday, I have move on to the other games I need to finish.
+### Dec 5th
+In class presentation
+* The in class presentation went well as the TAs and my professor were quite impressed with my final product.
+I would like to say that the project was a great deal of work but it was rewarding to have a complete project quite is worthy of being on my portfolio.
+### Dec 12th
+Mid-Overhaul
+* As part of my goal of adding this project to my portfolio, I have started to document all of my work and the various different components of my project.
+Including renaming some of the markdown files and adding the source files for my project.
+### Dec 20th
+Overhaul
+* Now that exams have finished I am also wrapping up the reworking of the project documentation.
+* I have also done some reflection on my project.
+After speaking with other friends in my class, it seems that my project was plenty sufficient to get 100%.
+Although it seems that I may have over delivered, I appreciate that the openness of the project encouraged me to push my research and development skills and in the end, I created a cool project.
+I hope this documentation will provide some benefit to future ECE241 students or to any other hackers.